 That’s why we have created the 3-step Business Owner’s Cash Flow System.
 This is your roadmap to take you from just surviving, to a life of significance, purpose and financial freedom.

 The first step is keeping more of the money you make by fixing money leaks.
 Then, you’ll protect your money with insurance, legal protection, and Privatized Banking.
 Finally, you’ll put your money to work, increasing your income with cash-flowing assets.

 Key Man Insurance is part of Stage 2.
 It helps you protect the wealth you’ve created so that no event has the power to sweep it away.
-It’s part of your livelihood safeguard, ensuring that your business continues producing your income.
+It’s part of your livelihood safeguard, ensuring that your company continues producing your income.

 But topping that list is your people.
 People make all the things happen.
 And you know that great people are worth their weight in gold.
-Your business would be nothing without the people who add their knowledge, skill, and expertise to create what everyone knows as your business.
+Your business would be nothing without the people who add their knowledge, skill, and expertise to create what everyone knows as your company.